 We don't like to give specific cleaning advice for leather and suede as this material has many different options for finishes, which makes it impossible for us to know which type you're working with.
 Our general guideline for washing your leather skirts, couches, pants, or jackets is as follows:

 Not Washable: If a leather item is labeled "not washable" or "dry clean only," don't wash or spot treat it.
-Trust us.
+It's best to leave these to the professionals.

 Washable: We have successfully washed many leather items labeled "washable" as well as most non-leather items with leather trim: patches, collars, zip pulls, and binding.
 Simply test the leather item before you wash it.
 Look for discoloration, spots, or other changes once the area has dried.